 LinkedIn can help you to start and grow a business.

 It provides you with a way to communicate and network with other business owners.
-Other professionals that are interested in sharing business and industry knowledge.
+Other professionals who are interested in sharing business and industry knowledge.

 LinkedIn allows you to: